modernish/modernish/README.md

 `exit`: extended usage: `exit` [ `-u` ] [ *status* [ *message* ] ]
 * As per standard, if *status* is not specified, it defaults to the exit status of the command executed immediately prior to `exit`.
-* If the `-u` option is given, the shell function `showusage` is called, which has a simple default but can be redefined by your script.
-This function is intended to print a message showing how the command should be invoked.
-The function is run in a subshell.
 * Any remaining arguments after *status* are combined, separated by spaces, and taken as a *message* to print on exit.
 The message shown is preceded by the name of the current program (`$ME` minus directories).
 Note that it is not possible to skip *status* while specifing a *message*.
+* If the `-u` option is given, and the shell function `showusage` is defined, that function is run in a subshell before exiting.
+It is intended to print a message showing how the command should be invoked.
+The `-u` option has no effect if the script has not defined a `showusage` function.
 * If *status* is non-zero, the *message* and the output of the `showusage` function are redirected to standard error.